jedisct1/libsodium-doc/helpers/memory_management.md

 A canary is also placed right before the returned pointer.
-Modifications of this canary are detected when trying to free the allocated region with `sodium_free()`, and also cause the application to immediately terminate.
+Modifications of this canary are detected when trying to free the allocated region with `sodium_free()` and also cause the application to immediately terminate.

 An additional guard page is placed before this canary to make it less likely for sensitive data to be accessible when reading past the end of an unrelated region.

-The allocated region is filled with `0xdb` bytes in order to help catch bugs due to uninitialized data.
+The allocated region is filled with `0xdb` bytes to help catch bugs due to uninitialized data.

 In addition, `sodium_mlock()` is called on the region to help avoid it being